The Biology and Genetic Types of AGS

 This page explains the genetics and biology of Aicardi-Goutières syndrome for educational purposes.
 Always consult a genetic counselor or pediatric neurologist to interpret your child's specific genetic test results.

-Get notified when new research about Aicardi-Goutières syndrome is published.
+Get notified when new evidence is published on Aicardi-Goutières syndrome.